Doug-Wyman/MQTT_Pianobar/README.md

 # MQTT_Pianobar
- Inspiration from kylejohnson's Patiobar and a need to run Pianobar on a machine seperate from the machine running Home Assistant spawned this creation.
+ !!!!
+Warning if there is a pipe failure Pianobar continues but MQTT stope Inspiration from kylejohnson's Patiobar and a need to run Pianobar on a machine seperate from the machine running Home Assistant spawned this creation.